Lahm stuns Germany by quitting national side

 "I have been on holiday for the past three days and here have had the quiet and time to mentally come to terms with the end of my national team career.
 A heartfelt thank you for a wonderful time."

-Lahm's decision came as a shock to German football federation (DFB) president Wolfgang Niersbach.
+Lahm's decision came as a shock to German soccer federation (DFB) president Wolfgang Niersbach.

 "Philipp called me this morning and personally told me the news," Niersbach said.
-"Very quickly into the conversation I realised that it was futile to try to change his mind.
+"Very quickly into the conversation I realized that it was futile to try to change his mind.

 "He was not only an outstanding player in his 10 years with the national team but always a perfect role model.
 I thanked him for all that he has done for the DFB."